aws-powertools/powertools-lambda-java/examples/powertools-examples-cloudformation/README.md

 # Cloudformation Custom Resource Example

-This project contains an example of Lambda function using the CloudFormation module of Lambda Powertools for Java.
+This project contains an example of Lambda function using the CloudFormation module of Powertools for AWS Lambda in Java.
 For more information on this module, please refer to the [documentation](https://awslabs.github.io/aws-lambda-powertools-java/utilities/custom_resources/).

 ## Deploy the sample application